St Lawrence Jewry: 20th century

-The church suffered extensive damage during the Blitz on 29 December 1940, and after the war the City of London Corporation agreed to restore it as Balliol College had no funds to do so.
+The church suffered extensive damage during the Blitz on 29 December 1940, and after the war the City of London Corporation agreed to restore it as Balliol College did not have the funds to do so.
 It was restored in 1957 by the architect Cecil Brown to Wren's original design.
 It is now a guild church which does not have its own parish and is not responsible to the parish authorities in its locality; it does not have to hold Sunday services.

 The church was described by Sir John Betjeman as "very municipal, very splendid."
 It was designated a Grade I listed building on 4 January 1950.